 Multiply your stock by collecting seed.
 Wait until a dry day towards the end of summer, pick the dry seeds of a healthy plant.
 Shake the stem to let the seeds fall in a container or put a paper bag around the seed head and cut the stem.
 Hang it upside down to dry.
 Don’t forget to label when dry.

-Planning a cut flower garden layout
+How to care for a cut flower garden

 Lifestyle journalist Sarah Wilson has been writing about gardens since 2015.
 She's written for Gardeningetc.com, Livingetc, Homes & Gardens, Easy Gardens and Modern Gardens magazines.
 Her first job on glossy magazines was at Elle, during which time a visit to the legendary La Colombe d'Or in St-Paul-de-Vence led to an interest in all things gardening.
 Later as lifestyle editor at Country Homes & Interiors magazine the real pull was the run of captivating country gardens that were featured.